rhamill1/awesome_os/README.md

-Absolute OS is a brief Node app for the staffing company of that name.
+Absolute OS is a brief Node app for the staffing company of the same name.

 ### Environment Setup